Updated March 2023

 Be aware of the skills gaps

-There are significant skills gaps in the engineering sector right now and many of the companies we work with are keen to try different ways of attracting new talent.
-In fact, engineers remain on the UK’s Shortage Occupation List (SOL) with jobs like design engineer, mechanical engineer, quality control and production engineer featuring in the top 10 roles which are most difficult to recruit for.
+There are significant skills gaps in the engineering sector and many of the companies we work with are keen to try different ways of attracting new talent.
+In fact, engineers remain on the UK’s Shortage Occupation List (SOL) with jobs like design engineer, mechanical engineer, production engineer and process engineer featuring in the top roles which are most difficult to recruit for.
 If you understand where the skills gaps are, you can match your experience to the right role and potentially kickstart your career with a company that is willing to provide training and career development.
 For more information, read our article on how employers are overcoming engineering skills shortages.

 Decide whether to apply to a large firm or a smaller one

 Larger firms may have more opportunities and better training regimes but small HVAC companies could be more open to someone from outside the sector.
 This is because employees in small firms tend to have varied roles that call for a wide range of skills.
 Read more about the pros and cons of working for large and small employers.

 Now you know what skills you have and which direction you’d like your career to take, it’s time to update your CV.
 Your CV needs to make an impact quickly, especially if you are from outside the industry.
 Read our top 5 tips for preparing a CV that will get you noticed.